COS Mountain Logo

 • Student applicant must be enrolled at College of the Siskiyous during the current academic term of application (fall or spring semester) as a full-time student – 12 units or more.
 (Late start classes are not considered "enrolled" until the start date.)

-Required Documents: Students must submit the following documents when applying for a COS Foundation Finish Line Scholarships:
+Required Documents: Students must submit the following documents when applying for a COS Foundation Finish Line Grant (applications will not be considered complete if items are missing):

 • College of the Siskiyous Transcripts (unofficial copy is acceptable)

-• Supply evidence of hardship beyond the student's control (i.e. documentation of expense).
+• Provide evidence of hardship beyond the student's control (i.e. documentation of expense)

 Applicants will not be judged based on residential status, academic standing, race, ethnicity, religion, gender, or sexual orientation.

-The Foundation facilitates College of the Siskiyous Finish Line Student Emergency Aid Grant awards, and therefore the Foundation Director has final discretion over the approval of these grants.
+The College of the Siskiyous Foundation facilitates the awarding of Finish Line Student Emergency Aid Grant awards, and therefore the Foundation Director has final discretion over the approval of these grants.

 Siskiyous Student Emergency Aid Grants